Notes

 Dim.
 A horrible odor of sewage from 1.3.
 A moistness inside the house, despite the cold.

-Coatrack with seven hooks.
-On 1 hook, a long, thick rubber coat; in the pocket there is a wrapped candy (WAXMAN’S ENERVATING CHEWS.
-Horehound flavor.
+Coat rack with seven hooks.
+On 1 hook, a long, thick rubber coat; in the pocket: A wrapped candy (Waxman’s Enervating Chews, horehound flavor.
 Removes 1 drowsy).
 On another hangs a set of dusting bellows.
 Beside the bellows hang a pair of sturdy goggles (armor 3|1, eyes.)

-- A door to the water closet adjoining 1.3, locked from inside.
+- A water closet door (1.3.2,) locked from inside.

-At the far west end of the hall, the door to 1.4 is shut and locked.
+- At the far west end, the door to 1.4 | grow bedroom is shut and locked.

 STAIR 1 | FLOOR 1